 Examples of normal and abnormal brain scans taken from individuals demonstrating normal consciousness and intelligence are shown below.

-It does not take a medical expert or rocket scientist to see that the brain shown on the left is missing most of the structures found in the normal brain shown on the right.
+It does not take a medical expert or rocket scientist to see that the brain shown on the right is missing most of the structures found in the normal brain shown on the left.
 In the most famous example, the brain was observed to be only one-two millimeters thick, and was so tightly plastered to the inside of the owner’s skull that his head appeared empty.
 The man who possesses it is a college graduate who earned first honors in mathematics in his Master’s degree program at Oxford University, he has a documented IQ in the superior range.
 While the brain contains the greatest collection of nerve cells in the body, its contribution and necessity for conscious awareness, and a normal life is greatly exaggerated.
 Look at the pictures; they are truly worth a thousand words.

 Science rejected Descartes because science is based upon the study of things that can be measured.
 This is the strength and weakness of science.
 If something cannot be measured, it cannot be studied, and it does not exist by scientific definition.
 Measurement in science began with quantifying what can be seen by the human eye, but has significantly progressed across time.
 Scientific measurement is now based on electromagnetic field measurements.
 The electromagnetic spectrum contains all of the types of energy we are capable of measuring.
 For well over a century, the “EM” spectrum was assumed to be capable of measuring everything that exists.
 If you can’t detect it or measure it electromagnetically, it isn’t real is axiomatic to the scientific perspective.